ISISComputingGroup/ibex_developers_manual/aSub-records.md

 Here, `$(APPNAME)` _is_ a macro, and `LIBRARY_NAME` will need to be replaced with the names of the library and DBD file that you have created above.

 You will also need to ensure that the support module location is mentioned in `ioc/{iocname}/configure/RELEASE`.
-However for most IOCs this should already be the case, as they will get their stream protocol from that location.
+However, for most IOCs, this should already be the case, as they will get their stream protocol from that location.

+# Writing an aSub Function

-# C code
+## C code

 Define a C function which will be called by the aSub record.
 This must have the same name as the `SNAM` field in EPICS DB.
 You also need to tie this function in to the epics database with a call to `epicsRegisterFunction`.
 At this stage your C source file should look like the following: